ydataai/ydata-profiling/docsrc/source/pages/integrations/great_expectations.rst

    **Great expectation integration**
     - Great expectations integration is not longer supported.
     - You can recreate the integration with the follow packages versions:
-     - pandas-profiling==2.1.0
+     - ydata-profiling==2.1.0
      - great-expectations==0.13.4

 `Great Expectations <https://www.greatexpectations.io>`_ is a Python-based open-source library for validating, documenting, and profiling your data.
 It helps you to maintain data quality and improve communication about data between teams.
-With Great Expectations, you can assert what you expect from the data you load and transform, and catch data issues quickly – Expectations are basically *unit tests for your data*. ``pandas-profiling`` features a method to create a suite of Expectations based on the results of your ``ProfileReport``!
+With Great Expectations, you can assert what you expect from the data you load and transform, and catch data issues quickly – Expectations are basically *unit tests for your data*. ``ydata-profiling`` features a method to create a suite of Expectations based on the results of your ``ProfileReport``!

 About Great Expectations
 -------------------------